FrankNPC/bitryon-logging-examples/bitryon-logging-agent/README.md

 The file name and host id should be less than 256, not blank and not one of '"<>[]{}@&\

-To import logs from other logging files, configure bitryon.logging.agent.log-convertor.
+To import logs from other logging files, configure bitryon.logging.log-convertor.
 It converts to bitryon' style to be searched from portal.

 More explains see src/test/resources/application.xml